barenko/interview-java-test/README.md

 1. Unzip the candidate patch file
 2. Go to interviewTest root folder and run the follow commands:

-   Notice: the branch to checkout is the one informed in the zip file name (30m or 1h)
+   Notice: the branch to checkout is the one informed in the zip file name (1h)

        git pull --all
-       git checkout < 30m | 1h >
+       git checkout 1h
        git am path/to/candidate/patches/*.patch

        git log --pretty=oneline --graph